R-parity violating two-loop level rainbowlike contribution to the fermion electric dipole moment: Calculation of rainbow diagrams with a neutralino or a gluino with an effective gauge boson-neutrino-gaugino vertex

-where $g_f =Q_f e$ is the electromagnetic gauge coupling of the fermion $f$ or sfermion $\tilde f$ of the inner loop (the strong gauge coupling $g_f = g_s$ for the chromo-EDM), $g_{\tilde f_{L/R}}$ the gauge coupling to the fermion-sfermion pair [see Eq. (\ref{eq:gaugino-int}) for the Lagrangian].
-Here $\hat \lambda $ is the RPV coupling, with $\hat \lambda = \lambda $ when charged lepton-slepton runs in the loop, and $\hat \lambda = \lambda'$ for the case of down-type quark-squark loop.
-The factor $t_n$ is given by $t_n = Q_f n_c$ for the contribution with external photon and $t_n = \frac{1}{2}$ for external gluon.
+where $g_f =Q_f e$ is the electromagnetic gauge coupling of the fermion $f$ or of the sfermion $\tilde f$ of the inner loop (the QCD coupling $g_f = g_s$ for the chromo-EDM), and $g_{\tilde f_{L/R}}$ the gaugino-fermion-sfermion coupling [see Eq. (\ref{eq:gaugino-int}) for the Lagrangian].
+Here $\hat \lambda $ is the RPV coupling, with $\hat \lambda = \lambda $ ($= \lambda'$) when a charged lepton-slepton (down-type quark-squark) pair runs in the loop.
+The factor $t_n$ is defined by $t_n = Q_f n_c$ for the contribution with an external photon (EDM) and $t_n = \frac{1}{2}$ with an external gluon (chromo-EDM).
 The momenta carried by the exiting gauge boson and gaugino are denoted by $q_1$ and $q_2$, respectively.
 The gaugino and the neutrino spinors are given by $\lambda_n$ and $ \nu_i$, respectively.
-Note that the gaugino $\lambda_n$ is Majorana.
-The polarization vector of the external gauge boson is given by $\epsilon^*_\mu$.
-Here we have used the following notation to simplify the above equations:
+The polarization vector of the external gauge boson is $\epsilon^*_\mu$.
+We have used the following notation to simplify the above equations: